 The government in the past amended the Wildlife Protection Act and set up a National Elephant Conservation Authority (NECA), similar to the existing National Tiger Conservation Authority.
 NECA aims for long-term planning and a coordinated effort to conserve the elephant – with its current population of over 25,000 animals – well before its numbers dwindle to panic levels like the 1,000 tigers left in India.

 “Having elephant corridors means nothing if the same have highways, roads and railway tracks running through them.”— Ranjit Patnaik, wildlife expert

 It makes sense to make efforts while we still can.
-Riding on the media lights and aggregated buzz of Save Tiger campaign would be futile if the purpose that it intends, limits itself to only advertising.
-Having said that, I agree that awareness is indeed necessary but what we do with that collective conscience?
+Riding on the media lights and aggregated buzz of the Save Tiger campaign would be futile if the purpose that it intends, limits itself to only advertising.
+Having said that, I agree that awareness is indeed necessary but what do we do with that collective conscience?